Clara Fraser: Seattle City Light Career and Discrimination Lawsuits

 In 1974, Vickery released a new employee code of conduct that was considered by many to be draconian.
 In response, City Light employees organized a walkout on April 10, 1974.
 Over 1000 people participated, and the support of mostly female non-unionized clerical workers, organized by Fraser, was essential to the walkout's success.
 Vickery's new rules were dropped, and a greater sense of solidarity emerged in the workplace strengthening Fraser's relationship with the IBEW.
 Relations between Fraser and Vickery, however became hostile as a result of the walkout.
 Fraser was removed from her position as the ETT coordinator, and a paper trail of memos revealed increased micro-management from Vickery and her superiors.
 Fraser was laid off without notice in July 1975, officially due to budget cuts, but the move was largely seen as an act of retaliation.
 In September 1975, the ETT program was terminated, and all but two of the trainees were laid off.
 Originally, Fraser was refused unemployment benefits and ordered to pay back severance fees she had already received.
 These charges were dropped. however, after Fraser protested publicly.
-In June 1976, the training and education coordinator position that Fraser has occupied was refilled by a man who had less experience.
+In June 1976, the training and education coordinator position that Fraser had occupied was refilled by a man who had less experience.

 Following her dismissal, Fraser filed a discrimination complaint that documented pervasive political bias and sexism.
 After a seven-year battle, Fraser was victorious in a ruling that affirmed the right of workers to speak out against management and to organize on their own behalf.
 She returned to her former job at City Light just as a new furor broke out over discrimination against women in non-traditional trades.
 Fraser joined with women in the field and the offices and pro-affirmative action men to form a new organization to combat sex and race discrimination: the Employee Committee for Equal Rights at City Light (CERCL).